ahron1/how_to/cuda.md

 > CUDA comprises two APIs - the [CUDA driver API](https://docs.nvidia.com/cuda/cuda-driver-api/index.html) and the [CUDA runtime API](https://docs.nvidia.com/cuda/cuda-runtime-api/index.html).
 The runtime API allows applications to plug into the CUDA platform and use GPU computing features in their programs.

- * On Vultr Cloud GPU servers, the instance creation process installs the NVIDIA GPU drivers and the driver API
+ * On most Cloud GPU servers, the instance creation process installs the NVIDIA GPU drivers and the driver API
  * The CUDA Toolkit installs the CUDA runtime API.
 Application programmers use the runtime API to take advantage of the GPU for parallel computations.

 This guide explains how to install the CUDA Toolkit on a Ubuntu 22.04 server.